Position

 How to become a Craftsman?

-Here are the steps to becoming a craftsman:
+Here are the essential steps to becoming a craftsman:

-3. Practice Regularly: Spend time working on your craft.
-The more you practice, the better you will become.
+3. Practice Regularly: Spend time practicing your skills.
+The more you practice, the better you become.
+Consistent practice helps to refine techniques and improve proficiency.

-5. Build a Portfolio: Create a collection of your work.
-This will showcase your skills to potential employers or clients.
+5. Build a Portfolio: Create a portfolio of your best work.
+A well-organized portfolio showcases your skills and accomplishments to potential employers or clients.

 How long does it take to become a Craftsman?